Wheelchair Accessible Beaches

-As I am sitting here putting together this post, it is 90 degrees, sunny and humid outside.
+As I am sitting here putting together this post, it is 90 degrees, sunny and humid outside (and only April!).
 Mentally, I’ve checked out of school mode and all my focus is on summer and the beach.
-(I still have a few IEP meetings left this school year, with clients, hopefully it will rain those days!)
+After the past 16 months that we’ve had, I cannot wait to travel again.

 With that in mind, I thought that I would dig up the information and list which beaches have these amenities.
 I really don’t think that I’ll ever go to a beach that doesn’t have this.